awsdocs/aws-mobile-developer-guide/doc_source/add-aws-mobile-user-sign-in.rst

 .. _set-up-email-and-password:

-Setup Email and Password Login in Your Mobile App
+Set Up Email and Password Login in Your Mobile App
 ================================================

 :subscript:`Choose your platform:`